 4. Paid activities in Thailand

 As I mentioned above, I didn’t include the costs for the Advanced PADI Open Water Course I did on Koh Tao.
 Besides diving, our only paid activities in Thailand were a visit to Wat Pho, home to the famous Reclining Buddha and seeing a movie at the SF cinema.
 Because air conditioning… And because I love movies.

 Anyway, the entrance fee for Wat Pho was 100THB per person and the SF Cinema at Terminal 21 was 160THB per ticket.
 Average per day 52THB (€1,40/$1,50), total costs for activities 520THB (€14/$15).

-I have not nearly seen enough of the country, there are much more things to see and do in Thailand!
-I would love to hop on a liveaboard around the Similan Islands and go diving (and hopefully see a whale shark, one of my major bucket list items!).
+I have not nearly seen enough of the country, there is so much more to see and do in Thailand!
+I would love to hop on a live-aboard around the Similan Islands and go diving (and hopefully see a whale shark, one of my major bucket list items!).
 Or go touring around the North of Thailand on a scooter.
-Or do some islandhopping in the South… Plus, after being totally wowed by the magnificence of Angkor Wat, I would love to see Ayutthaya as well!
+Or do some island hopping in the South… Plus, after being totally wowed by the magnificence of Angkor Wat, I would love to see Ayutthaya as well!

 Oh, and also: Thai people are the sweetest and kindest people in the world!
 Super friendly, helpful and smiling most if not all the time.
 I know I already mentioned Thai food, but THAI FOOD!
 That alone is reason enough for me to go back.
 And since Bangkok is such a major travelers hub, I probably will:-).

 Note October 2016: in July 2016 I took another trip to Thailand and not only visited Ayutthaya but Sukhothai as well.
 And while Angkor remains my favorite ancient temple, Ayutthaya and Sukhothai were beautiful and definitely worth a visit!